iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 An evaluation run should identify the release candidate being evaluated, the evaluation suite definition used for that run, the dataset version used for that run, the trigger source, and the execution timestamps.
 One evaluation run may then produce one or more evaluation-result records.

+Each evaluation-result record should link directly to the evaluation run that produced it.

 A policy-check run should identify the release candidate being checked, the policy bundle used for that run, the trigger source, and the execution timestamps.
 One policy-check run may then produce one or more policy-check-result records.

+Each policy-check-result record should link directly to the policy-check run that produced it.

 An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
 One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
 Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.